BMW Museum

+Exhibits

+The BMW Museum exhibits a permanent collection with affirmative stance and is founded, as well as maintained by BMW.
+The BMW Museum contextualizes consumer products, in the main BMW automobiles.
+History, mobility, and place are the basis for the BMW Museum's exhibition strategy.
+BMW claims, that the BMW Museum is "a fixture of Munich culture" on a par with the Deutsches Museum and the Neue Pinakothek.

 Architecture and design

-The "Time Horizon(s)" exhibition

 The museum shows BMW's technical development throughout the company's history.
 It contains engines and turbines, aircraft, motorcycles, and vehicles in a plethora of possible variations.
 In addition to actual models there are futuristic-looking, even conceptual studies from the past 20 years.

-The use of headphones and clever, often indirect lighting, lend the exhibition a largely peaceful atmosphere.
-The emphasis is on technical development and benefits of modernity.
-The building blends in with the exhibition concept.

-Figures

-The attendance figures are, after the Deutsches Museum and the Pinakothek der Moderne, the highest in Munich.
-About 250,000 people a year visit.